 Every boy and girl, day or boarding, is a member of a House under the leadership of a Housemaster or Housemistress who, supported by their Deputy, has overall responsibility for the pupil's pastoral care and welfare.
 In addition, every pupil is assigned a Tutor with whom they meet regularly, formally and informally, individually and in groups, to review and support their progress, and to address issues raised through our extensive SMSC (Spiritual, Moral, Social and Cultural) programme.

-Every House also has a Chaplain, and every Boarding House has a Matron and an Assistant Matron who manage the domestic affairs of the house and also provide further invaluable pastoral support.
+Every House also has a Chaplain and every House has a Matron, supported by an Assistant Matron in each of the Boarding Houses, who manages the domestic affairs of the House and also provides further invaluable pastoral support.

 "When asked what they think about the School, very often, the first thing they [the pupils] say is: 'I love it'.
 Many say that coming to Worth has been the best experience of their lives."
 Ofsted Inspection 2011